sihanchen01/cp3407/README.md

   E --NO--> G
   G --> D
 ```
+## Tech Stack
+React (vite), ExpressJS, AWS Lightsail

 ## How to use
 ### Online deployment
-> *Although the end goal is to bring our application online, we may delay the plane due to budget control and other practical factors.*
+> *Due to budget limit on OpenAI API, the online application may be taken down.
+If that is the case, download and host application with your own OpenAI API key.
+More detail: [local deployment](#local-deployment).*

+Checkout our application at <u>[sihanchen.com](https://sihanchen.com)</u> and we would greatly appreciate any feedback you have.

 ### Local deployment